PGP Key Management Guide for NetBSD developers

 There's no reason not to sign someone's key, provided you have carefully verified his identity.

 First of all, to ensure maximum security over time, it is advisable to choose long key lengths.
-The key size limitation of a maximum of 1024 bits in the current DSA standard may limit the security of DSA.
-For maximum security it is therefore advisable to use 2048-bit RSA keys for both, encrypting and signing. keys).
+For maximum security it is therefore advisable to use 4096-bit RSA keys for both encrypting and signing.

 ... and you're done!